ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

 ## Processing

-Once a record is marked to load by making ``loaded`` NULL, a script periodically attempts to parse the record into the normalized core Arctos structure.
+Once a record is marked to load by making ``status`` "autoload_core" (loads data from table bulkloader) or "autoload_extras" (also marks UUID-linked records in "component loaders" to autoload), a script periodically attempts to parse the record into the normalized core Arctos structure.
 This may result in two things:
     * the record is created and marked for cache refresh, or
-    * an error is returned in the ``loaded`` column
+    * an error is returned in the ``status`` column

 Records which successfully load must be refreshed in the cache before appearing in the user interfaces.
 Records are refreshed in the order they enter the queue.
 This process often takes less than one minute, but in the case of many thousands of records being queued can take up to several days. <a href="https://arctos.database.museum/info/flat_status.cfm" target="_blank">Reports/Services >View Statistics >FLAT</a> status provides a summary of the state